kevonc/kevoncheung.com/content/articles/20210927-creators-monetization-challenges.md

 Not yet! ‚ùå

-In my August income report, I talked about how an info product can make good revenue, and then depending on whether you have a sales funnel in place, sales can tank pretty badly.
+In my <a href="/aug-2021-income-report">August income report</a>, I talked about how an info product can make good revenue, and then depending on whether you have a sales funnel in place, sales can tank pretty badly.

 Time factor is important, but I also look at a few things: